elm-city-craftworks/md_preview/README.markdown

 # Markdown Preview for Rails

 Unobtrusively add markdown preview to textareas.
-This gem currently only works with Rails 3.1.x with the asset pipeline enabled.
+This gem currently only works in Rails >= 3.1.x with the asset pipeline enabled.

 ## Installation